unioslo/cerebrum/doc/adserver/ADserver-install.rst

   specified in the basic HTML autentication header sent from the cerebrum server to allow access.
 * Configure the logger.
+* Configure the MixIn class.
+This class defines what modules the server will have available through the interface to cerebrum.
+Here you can write your own classes and make them avaiable.
+  First import the class, then modify the base classes of the MixIn class defined in ADconstants.py.

-Special settings on the Domain Controller:
+Recomended settings on the Domain Controller:
 =============================================

 * Create a user called cerebrum in AD, place the user in the Builtin OU or the OU specified in the